niembro64/transformer_visual/attention_mechanism.md

    - ReLU activation is applied after the first linear transformation
    - Dropout is applied after the ReLU activation (during training)

+4. **Next Token Prediction**:
+   - The last token's embedding is used to predict the next token in the sequence
+   - Dot product similarities measure how close each token is to the predicted next token
+   - Softmax converts these similarities into a probability distribution
+   - Tokens are sorted by probability to identify the most likely next tokens
+   - The highest probability token is highlighted with its embedding vector

 The complete flow visualization helps understand how:
 - Information flows between tokens through the attention mechanism
 - Each token's representation is transformed by the feed-forward network
+- Transformers predict the next token based on context from previous tokens
+- Dot products and softmax are used to convert embeddings to token probabilities
 - Residual connections help preserve information throughout the network
 - Layer normalization stabilizes the learning process
 - Dropout regularizes the model during training